Small for Gestational Age

 Images may be taken during pregnancy with an ultrasound.

-Babies that have SGA due to lack of nutrition or oxygen may need treatment.
-Options include:
+Babies that have SGA from lack of nutrition or oxygen may need treatment.
+Options are:

-Babies who are born with SGA may be weak and unable to feed properly or stay warm.
+Babies who are born with SGA may be weak.
+They may not be able to feed enough or stay warm.
 Treatment may include:

 - Using warming beds or incubators